symfony/symfony-docs/cookbook/controller/error_pages.rst

-One of the biggest hurdles of testing how do custom error pages look in your application is the fact that Symfony ignores them in the development environment and displays instead the default exception pages.
+One of the biggest hurdles of testing how do custom error pages look in your application is the fact that Symfony ignores them in the development environment and displays the default exception pages instead.

 You may be tempted to set the ``kernel.debug`` parameter to ``false`` to disable the debug mode in the development environment.
 However, this practice is not